 Yes.
 We are happy to assist you in arriving early or leaving later.
 If you have another destination in mind, please let us know as early as possible, and we will do our best to accommodate you.
 All extra costs associated with travel deviations are your responsibility.

-We accept cash, check, Visa, MasterCard, American Express and Discovery credit or debit cards.
-For our travelers who pay cash, we offer special discounts on your tour cost.
+We accept cash, check, Visa, MasterCard, American Express and Discover credit or debit cards.
+For our travelers who pay cash or check, we offer special discounts on your tour cost.

 We recommend comfortable, breathable clothing.
 In most cases, wear what you wear at home.
 People in the destinations we travel are used to American attire.
 However, many of the cultures are more conservative in dress.
 Out of respect for the culture, we request you not wear anything especially revealing such as tops that show your mid-drift, blouses that are low cut, miniskirts or short shorts.

 Immunizations are up to you and vary depending on destination.
 We recommend you check the U.S. Department of State’s background notes on it’s website (www.travel.state.gov) and the Center for Disease Control’s website (www.cdc.gov) for the most recent health advisories, immunization recommendations and advice on food and drinking specific to the country and region you are traveling.
 Depending on your health, we suggest check with your doctor before traveling internationally.

 The safety of our passengers is a primary concern for Living Passages.
 We have found travel to all of our destinations to be safer than people often imagine.
 In our 24 years, we have never had an incident where a traveler was harmed.
 But travel does contain an element of risk.
 To address this, we monitor the situation in the places we travel, we send an experienced Living Passages liaison on our trips and offer you optional trip insurance that will cover any health incident as well as trip cancellation.
 We also reserve the right to change our trip itinerary if a safety concern arises in an area.